aw09/PersonalFinance/README.md

 # PersonalFinance

 Dead simple personal finance backend built with FastAPI and PostgreSQL.
 Features:
-- Record transactions for expenditure, income, debts, and receivables
+- Record transactions for expense, income, debts, and receivables
 - Track debt agreements, including their installment schedules
 - Accept receipt images and use Google's Gemini LLM to extract structured transactions (no manual OCR needed)
 - Optional Telegram bot interface for logging transactions on the go